 Another really funny book, this novel is great for Halloween or any time.
-The engaging storyline and unique perspective of the narrator make it a perfect book for those students who are into vampires and other supernatural happenings.
+The narrator's engaging storyline and unique perspective make it a perfect book for students who are into vampires and other supernatural happenings.

 The text offers a number of great opportunities to infer and draw conclusions, which is a challenging skill for many 3rd graders.

 A love story with a twist, this is the story of Mr. Hoppy and his plans to win the adoration of Ms. Silver via her beloved tortoise (Alfie).
 After telling Mr. Hoppy she wished she knew how to help Alfie grow larger, he concocts a wacky plan to win her over.
 Your students will love discussing this hare-brained plot and predicting whether it will work.
 (Spoiler: It does!)

 With vivid description and silliness that only Dahl can bring to a children's novel, this story is overall an easy read and fan favorite among books for 3rd graders.
 There are many great opportunities to discuss character traits and practice visualization, inferring, and more.

 While the text has some made-up words (as do nearly all Dahl's books), the plotline draws readers in and encourages them to overcome these challenges because the story is just that good.

 Novel Study & Lesson Materials: Esio Trot Novel Study